The Journal of Contemporary Asia was founded in 1970.

 - Uday Chanda, School of Foreign Service, Georgetown University, Qatar

-- Noam Chomsky, Dept. of Linguistics, MIT, USA
+- Noam Chomsky, Dept. of Linguistics, University of Arizona, USA

 - Frederic Clairmont, Geneva, Switzerland